|

 Biographical Note

 Samuel Calvin was born February 2, 1840, in Wigtownshire, Scotland.
-Mr. Calvin's parents immigrated to the United States in 1851, and lived first in New York, and then Iowa in 1855.
+Calvin's parents immigrated to the United States in 1851, and lived first in New York, and then moved to Iowa in 1855.
 On April 30, 1864, he enlisted in the service of the Union Army, 44th Regiment of the Iowa Infantry Volunteers, as a private in Company C, for a period of 100 days.
 At the time of his enlistment, Mr. Calvin was working as a carpenter.
 On September 5, 1865, he married Mary Louise Jackson of Hopkinton, Iowa.
 They had one child, Alice, born in 1866.

 Related Materials